3D Scanning for Remote Coordination Capabilities

 In addition to coordinating the project, our draftsmen and BIM coordinators were also able to design a fix for the stack using the scan.
 Fixing the stack required a crane and major shutdowns to the facility’s operations.
 To make sure things would go off without a hitch, our team layered the new plans into the 3D scan.
 From this view, the management team could make sure that the new machinery fixed the problem correctly.

-The ROI is real
+The ROI of 3D Scanning is real

 In both examples, 3D scanning proved extremely helpful for teams separated by a far distance.
 The exact digital replica created with the combination of laser technology and a high-resolution camera captures every detail of a designated area.
 This information is a powerful tool for taking additional measurements, annotating plans, and collaborating.
 With 3D scanning, companies have the agility they need to adapt to today’s remote requirements and a way to make operations more efficient in the future.